PY.540.491. Acting For Opera 1. 1 Credit.

 Prerequisite(s): Open to Voice majors only.

 A course to develop new operatic works by Peabody composers in close collaboration with vocalists.
-Study includes investigations of vocal function and use; an overview of literature and notational practices; exercises in writing for solo voice and instruments; libretto development; scene improvisation; and discussion of best practices for collaboration.
-Up to five composers from the fall semester will be chosen to write a 15-minute scene or one-act opera for full production in the spring. **For composers, participation in the fall semester is prerequisite to the spring.** The course is open to composers at the senior-year level or above.
-Junior-year composers may be enrolled by permission.
-Singers are enrolled via opera diagnostic auditions at the beginning of the year.
-Instrumentalists are also invited to participate for credit in both semesters.
+Study includes investigations of vocal function and use; an overview of select contemporary operatic literature and notational practices; exercises in dramatic scene writing for solo; collaborative libretto development; scene improvisation; and discussion of best practices for collaboration.
+Up to five composers from the fall semester will be chosen to write a 15-minute scene or one-act opera for full production in the spring.
+The course is available to composers, singers, and instrumentalists at the junior level and above. **For composers, participation in the fall semester is prerequisite to the spring.**

 PY.540.639.
 Opera Workshop.
 2 Credits.